MatadorProBr/BetterCrewLink-FAQ/README.md

 ## Upcoming Features

-~~- Obs overlay~~ (has already been placed on BetterCrewLink)
+~~Obs overlay~~ (has already been placed on BetterCrewLink)

-- Better mobile support
+Better mobile support

-~~- Can hear through cams~~ (has already been placed on BetterCrewLink) ~~- No talking through walls~~ (has already been placed on BetterCrewLink)
+~~Can hear through cams~~ (has already been placed on BetterCrewLink)

+~~No talking through walls~~ (has already been placed on BetterCrewLink)

-- Community servers list in app
+Community servers list in app

-- IOS support ($100 developer license) (the $100 target for the iOS app has been hit, now we have to wait for OhMyGuus to start creating an iOS version)
+iOS support ($100 developer license) (the $100 target for the iOS app has been hit, now we have to wait for OhMyGuus to start creating an iOS version)

 ## Create a Server